Philosophical skepticism: Epistemological skepticism

 Skepticism, as an epistemological view, calls into question whether knowledge is possible at all.
 This is distinct from other known skeptical practices, including Cartesian skepticism, as it targets knowledge in general instead of individual types of knowledge.

 Skeptics argue that belief in something does not justify an assertion of knowledge of it.
 In this, skeptics oppose foundationalism, which states that there are basic positions that are self-justified or beyond justification, without reference to others.
 (One example of such foundationalism may be found in Spinoza's Ethics.)
-The skeptical response to this can take several approaches.
-First, claiming that "basic positions" must exist amounts to the logical fallacy of argument from ignorance combined with the slippery slope.

 Among other arguments, skeptics use the Münchhausen trilemma and the problem of the criterion to claim that no certain belief can be achieved.
 This position is known as "global skepticism" or "radical skepticism."
 Foundationalists have used the same trilemma as a justification for demanding the validity of basic beliefs.
 Epistemological nihilism rejects the possibility of human knowledge, but not necessarily knowledge in general.

 There are two different categories of epistemological skepticism, which can be referred to as mitigated and unmitigated skepticism.
 The two forms are contrasting but are still true forms of skepticism.
 Mitigated skepticism does not accept "strong" or "strict" knowledge claims but does, however, approve specific weaker ones.
 These weaker claims can be assigned the title of "virtual knowledge", but must be to justified belief.
 Some mitigated skeptics are also fallibilists, arguing that knowledge does not require certainty.
 Mitigated skeptics hold that knowledge does not require certainty and that many beliefs are, in practice, certain to the point that they can be safely acted upon in order to live significant and meaningful lives.
 Unmitigated skepticism rejects both claims of virtual knowledge and strong knowledge.
 Characterising knowledge as strong, weak, virtual or genuine can be determined differently depending on a person's viewpoint as well as their characterisation of knowledge.
 Unmitigated skeptics believe that objective truths are unknowable and that man should live in an isolated environment in order to win mental peace.
 This is because everything, according to them, is changing and relative.
 The refusal to make judgments is of uttermost importance since there is no knowledge; only probable opinions.